When People Die

 Guides to helping young children deal with difficult issues

-Sometimes you can sort out a problem on your own.
-But sometimes you need to ask for help.
-This book helps young children aged 7+ to make this decision and find out about and understand life after someone dies.
-It features seven case studies from children who have a range of issues from a girl who misses her mum to a boy who is worried he might die.
+Death is difficult to deal with at any age, but for children who are handling it for the first time, it can be extra tough.
+This engaging book will help young readers learn to navigate this type of situation.
+It features seven case studies following children who have a range of issues from a girl who misses her mum to a boy who is worried he might die.
 The end of the book features a short playscript to act out and discuss.
-The book has engaging illustrations throughout.

 In this series case studies combine with sensible, practical advice to help children find out what to do in difficult situations.

 Jane Lacey (Author)